KJablonski08/simon/README.md

 # Hurdles

-My first initial hurdles was getting the sequence to flash at the correct times.
-It took a lot of finess to find a time frame for the sequence to run that was not too slow that the player would get bored, but not too quick that the player would miss the prompt
+1. timing - it took finesse to find a time frame for the sequence to run that was not too slow that the player would get bored, but not too quick that the player would miss the prompt
-My next hurldle was to solve the issue of a user clicking on the screen while the computers sequence was still running.
-If the user clicked any of the color squares while the computer sequence was running, this would create a glitch and cause the player sequence to be incorrect at the start of the next round.
+2. user clicks while sequence running - if the user clicked any of the color squares while the computer sequence was running, this would create a glitch and cause the player sequence to be incorrect at the start of the next round.
 I was able to solve this by adding a sequence running boolean to the constructor in the game class.
 If the game is running then the boolean will return true and the click events for the player will not be registered.
 When the sequence is completed for each round, the boolean is toggles to false and the user may click and make their choices for the sequence.

 # Unsolved Problems